TruFin Staked INJ (TRUINJ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 TruFin Staked INJ Historical Price

-According to the latest data gathered on TruFin Staked INJ live price page, the current price of TruFin Staked INJ is 8.19USD.
+According to the latest data gathered on TruFin Staked INJ live price page, the current price of TruFin Staked INJ is 7.6USD.
 The circulating supply of TruFin Staked INJ(TRUINJ) is

 In the past 24 hours, TruFin Staked INJ has shown a price movement of